Read This First

 Prompt 2: How would one argue that maintaining a diversity of competing species is morally right while maintaining only a few thriving species would be morally wrong?
 Present the arguments in syllogistic form.

-Maintaining a Diversity of Competing Species is Morally Right: practical stakes and consequences.
+The real issue is what Maintaining a Diversity of Competing Species is Morally Right changes once it becomes precise.

-The section turns on Maintaining a Diversity of Competing Species is Morally Right and Maintaining Only a Few Thriving Species is Morally Wrong.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Maintaining a Diversity of Competing Species is Morally Right and Maintaining Only a Few Thriving Species is Morally Wrong in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Maintaining a Diversity of Competing Species is Morally Right distinct from Maintaining Only a Few Thriving Species is Morally Wrong.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Maintaining a Diversity of Competing Species is Morally Right distinct from Maintaining Only a Few Thriving Species is Morally Wrong.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 If an action leads to the flourishing of the maximum number of life forms, it is morally right (ethical principle of promoting well-being and minimizing harm).